-This will work with any of the current FlagMath editions.
+This will work with any of the FlagMath editions.

 . . . and Bingo?

-One way we can use the FlagMath: Addition cards is to allocate each group a card which will act as the equivalent of their Bingo card.
-It is up to the teacher to design numbered balls (or something similar) from 4 to 24 as all 12 answers on each card are in that range.
-The organiser also needs to give 12 counters to each team.
+One way we can use the FlagMath Addition cards is to allocate each group a card which will act as the equivalent of their Bingo card.
+It is up to the teacher to design numbered balls (or something similar) from 4 to 24 as all 12 answers on each card are in this range.
+The organiser would also need to give 12 counters to each team.